Your Stories

 Transcript

-My name is Elaine Everett.
+My name is Elaine.
 I’m 60, and my diagnosis was stage 1 breast cancer.
 I’ve been a volunteer with the Johns Hopkins Breast Center for 11 years.
 I decided to join the Breast Center Volunteer Survivors Team because when I was going through treatment, I was helped a great deal by women that were part of the team that had gone through treatments themselves.

 For me, the women I’ve met through the survivor team, the friendships, the friends we’ve lost, I wouldn’t trade that for anything.
 Rosemary Carlson was a dear friend that I met about five years ago.
 When she was diagnosed, she was stage four.
 She would always say, I’m not dying from cancer, I’m living with it.